Alerts are triggered whenever a Guide breaks on a regular basis in a specific step.

 3. Look for issues in the current step

 Does this step highlight the right element?
-Due to some updates of your application, Userlane might not be able to find the right step anymore.
+Due to some updates to your application, Userlane might not be able to find the right step anymore.
 If this step cannot find an element on the page anymore or highlights the wrong element, simply choose the ‘change positioning’ option to change the highlighted element for this step.

 4. Check the step settings